-- Bergen Regional Medical Center: This charity care option helps low-income people get low-cost or free addiction treatment services at a leading provider in New Jersey.
-Bergen’s Evergreen Substance Abuse Treatment Center offers detox, residential, partial hospitalization, and intensive outpatient rehabilitation options.
+- Bergen New Bridge Medical Center: This charity care option helps low-income people get low-cost or free addiction treatment services at a leading provider in New Jersey.
+Bergen’s Substance Use Disorder Treatment Program offers detox, residential, partial hospitalization, and intensive outpatient rehabilitation options.
 Bergen’s focus is on a continuum of care, including long-term follow-up support with alumni of the program.

 - Carrier Clinic: This nonprofit organization offers some free recovery and prevention programs.

-- Damon House: This organization was formed to help those in need of substance abuse treatment with both residential and outpatient treatment options.
+- Damon House: This organization was formed to help those in need of substance use treatment with both residential and outpatient treatment options.
 Programs also help participants become independent once their rehabilitation program has concluded.
-Many indigent individuals turn to Damon House because no one is turned away due to inability to pay for the programs; for those who are able to pay, Damon House bases payment on a sliding scale.
+Many indigent individuals turn to Damon House because no one is turned away due to the inability to pay for the programs; for those who can pay, Damon House bases payment on a sliding scale.

-- Integrity House: This organization offers programs for individuals and families to overcome substance abuse problems.
+- Integrity House: This organization offers programs for individuals and families to overcome substance use problems.
 The Hudson County location offers free outpatient rehabilitation options.

 - My Father’s House: This faith-based intensive outpatient rehabilitation program focuses on Gloucester County, NJ.
-The organization is licensed through the New Jersey Division of Addiction Services and offers sliding scale treatment and financial assistance for those most in need of substance abuse treatment and recovery services.
-Because so many low-income and impoverished people seek help through My Father’s House, 98 percent of those they help do not pay anything for treatment.
+The organization is licensed through the New Jersey Division of Addiction Services and offers sliding-scale treatment and financial assistance for those most in need of substance use treatment and recovery services.
+Because so many low-income and impoverished people seek help through My Father’s House, 98% of those they help do not pay anything for treatment.

-- Narcotics Anonymous: An international support group organization offering regular meetings in the style of Alcoholics Anonymous, Narcotics Anonymous focuses on other intoxicating substances of abuse.
+- Narcotics Anonymous (NA): An international support group organization offering regular meetings in the style of Alcoholics Anonymous, Narcotics Anonymous focuses on other intoxicating substances.
 New Jersey has many locations that host free support group meetings.

-- NewBridge: This comprehensive counseling service includes substance abuse and chemical dependence recovery support for adolescents, adults, and senior citizens.
-Some of the programs are free, while others are affordable for low-income individuals.
-The nonprofit’s philosophy is that no one should be turned away from care due to lack of finances.
+- NewBridge: This comprehensive counseling service includes substance use and chemical dependency recovery support for adolescents, adults, and senior citizens.
+Some of the programs are free while others are affordable for low-income individuals.
+The nonprofit’s philosophy is that no one should be turned away from care due to a lack of finances.

-- Universities Helping Sober Students: New Jersey has a long history of offering sober housing and campus health care for students overcoming substance abuse problems.
-Rutgers University was the first college in the state to offer college-based recovery at their New Brunswick campus; the Newark campus followed in 1993.
+- Universities Helping Sober Students: New Jersey has a long history of offering sober housing and campus health care for students overcoming substance use problems.
+Rutgers University was the first college in the state to offer college-based recovery at its New Brunswick campus; the Newark campus followed in 1993.
 Then, William Patterson University joined the movement in 2010.
-These campuses offer sober housing, therapy and support programs through student mental health services, and grants for students who need financial assistance for recovery while in college.
+These campuses offer sober housing, therapy, support programs through student mental health services, and grants for students who need financial assistance for recovery while in college.